-Work to achieve an initial dashboard load time of less than ten seconds.
 These principles come from personal lessons learned during building dashboards in a wide variety of use cases.
-They work well for 90 percent of the use cases across industry, government and education.
+They work well for 90 percent of the use cases across the industry, government, and education.

 You may find specific use cases for which violating one or more of these best practices perform well and communicates the information effectively.
 By all means, then, do what works best for your specific case.